 Replacing the Swimming Pool Filter Sand

 Once you have followed all of the above steps, you will be ready to replace the sand.
 You should replace the underdrain assembly, then add water until the tank is half-full to protect the laterals when you add the sand.

 After you pour in a bag of sand, level it out before you add the next one.
 Fill it with sand to the level that is indicated by the manufacturer.

 Once the right amount of sand is added, you will need to reassemble the filter tank and/or multiport valve.

 You will need to start the system in backwash mode, as this will flush out all of the dust from the sand and allow the sand to completely settle.

-For video instructions, check out the step-by-step video by BuildersSA below!
+For video instructions on how to change the sand in a swimming pool filter, we also recommend you check out the step-by-step video by BuildersSA below!
 Also, we recommend you see our full guide on How To Fully Clean A Sand Pool Filter as well, which goes much more into the cleaning details.

 Hello, I am a writer and marketing specialist in Kansas City, MO.
 My love for swimming pools started as a child when I would visit my aunt & uncle’s inground swimming pool on a frequent basis over the summer.
 Since then I have taught swimming lessons at a Boy Scout Camp, participated in the full setup, installation and maintenance of my father’s inground swimming pool, as well as enjoyed constantly researching everything there is to know about swimming pools for 5+ years.
 I enjoy all water related sports, being part of the online swimming pool community and always learning new things!